Iso Omena: Services

 Services offered include: library, Espoo city common service centre, ticket service and medical and dental health service, chapel, KELA, office of the Finnish employment bureau, and a movie theatre.

+2023 excessive force incident

+In early 2023 there was an incident at Iso Omena where security guards were escorting a 35-year-old woman out of the shopping centre.
+The incident resulted in the woman's death.
+The police investigation was finished in August 2023 and according to the police, the cause of the woman's death had not been choking.

+On 22 September 2023 the prosecutor announced that all six security guards at the incident had been charged with manslaughter.
+The suspects were aged 19 to 24, while the victim had been 35 years old.
+All of the suspects denied being guilty of a crime.
+The date of the main hearing has not yet been announced.

 Connections

-Iso Omena can be reached by metro, busses, car, bikes and by foot.
+Iso Omena can be reached by metro, buses, car, bikes and by foot.
 The Matinkylä metro station and locan bus terminal is located directly under the southern part of Iso Omena.
 Iso Omena can be additionally reached by all buses travelling along Länsiväylä to or past Matinkylä, and by buses passing over Piispansilta.